q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 This is called an *exception* error.
 There are several built-in exceptions, such as the "ZeroDivisionError".
-You can choose to raise exceptions yourself when you think a function should fail (instead of the function not failing, or running until it hits some other failure.)
+You can choose to raise exceptions yourself when you think a function should fail (instead of the function not failing, or running until it hits some other failure).

 Consider our function `write_xyz`.